Long Lake, Illinois: Geography

-The community is in western Lake County and nearly surrounds Long Lake, which drains northwest via Squaw Creek to Fox Lake, part of the Chain O'Lakes of northern Illinois.
+The community is in western Lake County and nearly surrounds Long Lake, which drains northwest via Manitou Creek to Fox Lake, part of the Chain O'Lakes of northern Illinois.
 The CDP is bordered to the northeast by the village of Round Lake Heights and to the east and south by the village of Round Lake Beach.
 The CDP is primarily in the eastern part of Grant Township, with a smaller portion in the northwest corner of Avon Township, and an area of about one city block in the southwest corner of Lake Villa Township.

 Illinois Route 134 runs along the southern edge of the CDP, leading west 2 mi to U.S. Route 12 in the southern part of Fox Lake and southeast through Round Lake Beach 3.5 mi to Hainesville.
 Long Lake is 46 mi northwest of downtown Chicago.

 According to the United States Census Bureau, the CDP has a total area of 4.1 km2, of which 2.6 km2 are land and 1.5 km2, or 36.72%, are water.